What is the course about?

 What will we cover?

-Historical background, information about specific writers, analysis (comment and discussions) of specific literary texts.
+Historical background, information about specific writers, analysis (comment and discussions) of specific literary texts and translation.
 The students will also have the opportunity to write essays and to do presentations.

 What will I achieve?